rfunduk/jen/skeleton/_pages/intro.md

 But you'll notice that the `scripts` key is simply used in the `head` of
-`layout.jade` to write out script tags.
+`default.jade` to write out script tags.
 You could choose a different approach or strategy if you wanted, like even just hard-coding the script tags, thus making the key not required.